Pocock returns for Australia's Europe tour

 Also returning from injury is experienced hooker Stephen Moore, who has been sidelined by a hamstring injury since the defeat to the All Blacks in Auckland in late August.

-"As well as being proven test performers with valuable experience in the conditions that we will face on this tour, both also provide a significant leadership element which will add to what is still a relatively young group," Deans added.
+"As well as being proven test performers with valuable experience in the conditions that we will face on this tour, both also provide a significant leadership element which will add to what is still a relatively young group," said coach Robbie Deans.

 Berrick Barnes, who has started at flyhalf in all five tests against Wales played over the last year, also returns to the squad after missing the win over Argentina and last weekend's 18-18 draw with New Zealand with a lung problem.

-Blindside flanker Scott Higginbotham has been left out of the squad after being banned for two of the tour matches for a headbutt on All Blacks captain Richie McCaw in Brisbane last Saturday.
-Higginbotham will be on standby in case of injuries.
+Blindside flanker Scott Higginbotham has been left out of the squad after being banned for two of the matches for a headbutt on All Blacks captain Richie McCaw in Brisbane last Saturday.

-"To have included Scott within the 30 would have created an additional challenge in terms of selection for the opening two matches, which would have compromised the group," Deans said.
+"To have included Scott within the 30 would have created an additional challenge in terms of selection for the opening two matches, which would have compromised the group," said Deans.

 "Scott was aware once he was suspended that this was a possibility."